Banana pepper

-The banana pepper (also known as the yellow wax pepper or banana chili) is a medium-sized member of the chili pepper family that has a mild, tangy taste.
+The banana pepper (also known as the yellow wax pepper or banana chili) is an average-sized member of the chili pepper family that has a mild, tangy taste.
 While typically bright yellow, it is possible for them to change to green, red, or orange as they ripen.
 It is often pickled, stuffed or used as a raw ingredient in foods.
 It is a cultivar of the species Capsicum annuum.
 Its flavor is not very hot (0–500 Scoville units) and, as is the case with most peppers, its heat depends on the maturity of the pepper, with the ripest being sweeter than younger ones.

 Nomenclature

-A mature fruit will be about 2–3 inches (5–8 cm) in length and have a curved shape and yellowish color similar to a banana, giving rise to the fruit's common name.
+A mature fruit will be about 2–3 inches (5–8 cm) in length and have a curved shape and yellowish colour similar to a banana, giving rise to the fruit's common name.
 Friggitelli (pepperoncini) are often erroneously referred to as banana peppers.
 The hot varieties of banana pepper are called Hungarian wax peppers.